drteeth/elixir-es-cqrs/slides.md

 ---
 class: middle

-# Decent into dante's caching inferno
+# Descent into Dante's caching inferno
 * One of the 2 hard problems in computer science
 * Invalidating is complicated
 * Adds a layer of complexity to the app